njounkengdaizem/IAmChatGPT/README.md

 # I Am ChatGPT
-Ever wanted to know about how I came to life and what my future holds?
-Check out this iOS application to learn more.
+Ever wanted to know more about ChatGPT?
+Check out this iOS application.

 # Project 1 - *I Am ChatGPT*